 Why I love my job:

 I get to do something meaningful.
 The work we do impacts so many and is incredibly important.
-The knowledge that I can help improve education for so many kids is what drives me to give everything I have to this cause.

 My connection to public schools: